 Most people who get smallpox survive.
-However, there are a few rare varieties of smallpox that are almost always fatal.
-These more severe forms of smallpox most commonly affect pregnant women and people with impaired immune systems.
+However, a few rare varieties of smallpox are almost always fatal.
+These more-severe forms most commonly affect pregnant women and people with impaired immune systems.

 People who recover from smallpox usually have severe scars, especially on the face, arms and legs.
 In some cases, smallpox may cause blindness.

-- Smallpox disease overview.
-Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/overview/disease-facts.asp.
-Accessed June 6, 2011.
+- What you should know about a smallpox outbreak.
+Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/basics/outbreak.asp.
+Accessed June 12, 2014.

-- Executive summary: Smallpox response plan and guidelines.
-Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/response-plan/files/exec-sections-i-vi.pdf.
-Accessed June 6, 2011.
+- Questions and answers about smallpox disease.
+Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/faq/smallpox_disease.asp.
+Accessed June 12, 2014.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.